-I. PROJECT INFORMA .
-PROJECT INFORMATION
+I. PROJECT INFORMATION

 Project/Development Name

 Consulting Engineer

 Developer

 Contractor

 II.
-INSPECTION INFOR
+INSPECTION INFORMATION

-of 20 datedday o be deemed to relieve respect to defective w acceptance.
-All work has been comply 1 20 , the Contractor, Consultrorkmanship or materials ve noted project or development has belieted in accordance with the provision provided, however, that acceptance cant or Developer of its obligations in the discovered within the warranty perions warranty perions in the warranty perions warranty perions shall commence as ns of the contract/ agreement of the project by the City shall not he contract/ agreement with od and completion of condition(s) of
+This is to certify that an inspection of the above noted project or development has been completed as of day 20\\\\.
+All work has been completed in accordance with the provisions of the contract/ agreement of dated , 20 , provided, however, that acceptance of the project by the City shall not day of be deemed to relieve the Contractor, Consultant or Developer of its obligations in the contract/ agreement with respect to defective workmanship or materials discovered within the warranty period and completion of condition(s) of acceptance. date for the start of the year(s) warranty period shall commence as of \\\\\day of \\\\

+The effective date for the s tant of the year(s) warran ւյ լ 20

-Condition(s) of accept tance:
+Condition(s) of acceptance:

 III.
-CHECKLIST OF SU JBMISSION
+CHECKLIST OF SUBMISSION

-Submission of As-Buil It Record Plans to the C ity of Cold Lake □
+Submission of As-Built Record Plans to the City of Cold Lake

 IV.
 ACCEPTANCE

 Consulting Engineer MM/DD/YYYY

 Print Name Signature Date

-Developer - ig. care MM/DD/YYYY
+Developer MM/DD/YYYY

 Print Name Signature Date

-Contractor , in the second MM/DD/YYYY
+Contractor MM/DD/YYYY

 Print Name Signature Date

 City of Cold Lake MM/DD/YYYY

 Print Name Signature Date